Pi4J/pi4j.github.io/content/featured-projects/joystick-game.md

 weight: 75
 ---

-[Pavl G.](https://www.linkedin.com/in/pavl-g-420b81228/)created a Java Gradle library to control a car in a [JMonkeyEngine](https://jmonkeyengine.org/)game with an arduino joystick module connected to a Raspberry Pi4 model B, using GPIO digital pins and SPI interfacing through MCP3008 ADC (Analog~Digital Converter).
+[Pavl G.](https://www.linkedin.com/in/pavl-g-420b81228/) created a Java Gradle library to control a car in a [JMonkeyEngine](https://jmonkeyengine.org/) game with an arduino joystick module connected to a Raspberry Pi4 model B, using GPIO digital pins and SPI interfacing through MCP3008 ADC (Analog~Digital Converter).

 ## Requirements :
 - Raspberry Pi with arm processor (pi3, pi4, piZero) with a working java8 (preferred).